yigitcukuren/mago/docs/benchmarks.md

 ## A note on memory usage

 You might notice that Mago sometimes uses more memory than other tools, especially on large codebases.
 This is a deliberate and fundamental design choice.

 **Mago prioritizes your time over machine resources.**

-To achieve its blazing-fast speeds, Mago uses a per-thread arena allocators.
+To achieve its blazing-fast speeds, Mago uses per-thread arena allocators.
 Instead of asking the operating system for memory for every little object (which is slow), it reserves large chunks of memory upfront and then allocates objects within that arena with near-zero cost.
 The trade-off is that this can lead to a higher peak memory footprint.

 We believe that in modern development environments, saving a developer several seconds—or even minutes—is a worthwhile trade for a temporary increase in RAM usage.